danade002/ONPREM-AZURE-V2-TASK/README.md

-## Auzure Terraform Infrastructure for On-Prem
+## Azure Terraform Infrastructure for On-Prem

 ### Prerequisites
 Before running this code, make sure you have the following prerequisites: